 - Critical Thinking

 Employees need to have strong communication skills if they are going to be successful in any organization.
 Being able to communicate effectively with everyone across the organization is a very helpful skill to have.
-It will not only position employees to grow and develop further in their careers, but it will help ensure that communication throughout the company is strong and effective.
+It will not only position employees to grow and develop further in their careers, but it will also help ensure that organizational communication is strong and effective.

 This is usually one that’s easier to talk about because it’s all good conversation.
 It’s important to note employees’ achievements throughout the year.
 It’s even better to integrate a feedback process that allows you to connect weekly or monthly when accomplishments and successes are still fresh in everyone’s minds.
 Make sure that you highlight these during the review process to show employees how far they have come and that you notice how much of an asset they are to the organization.